sagemono/UFS2Xplorer/README.md

 The PS3 curve parameters, keys, and key-derivation tables used for licensing are long-published public values.
 The cryptography here is built on OpenSSL; no third-party code is bundled for it.

+## Post 1.0.0 roadmap

+- Save data backups / decryption / extraction
+- 1:1 MMS database recreation to make package installation as seamless as possible, MMS is the database engine the XMB uses to register XMB icons, rebuilding the database manually mitigates the issue of packages not appearing on the XMB after using UFS2Xplorer.
+Reverse engineering of the engine has taken place but will take a substatial amount of timee due to Sony using a custom database engine rather than something standard like SQLite.

 ## Credits

 Reading a PS3 drive on a PC was worked out by the homebrew scene long before this app existed.
 UFS2Xplorer packages that knowledge into a GUI, it did not discover any of it.
+Years worth of RE work packaged into a convenient UI.

 - **[PS3HDDTool](https://github.com/Pheeeeenom/PS3HDDTool)** by Mena, for the base application C# code UFS2Xplorer was derrived from.
 - **[PS3 HDD Reader](https://github.com/jhonathanc/PS3-HDD-Reader)** by **3141card**, the original PC side reader, and the tool that established that an encrypted PS3 drive can be read on a PC given the console's `eid_root_key`.